ConorJones05/UNC_Opportunities/BattleshipAI/README_BattleshipAI.md

 - Ship placements are analyzed for fairness using horizontal and vertical distribution testing.
 - The script generates a heatmap of ship placements on the game board.
 - The script sets the groundwork for future implementation of an AI that will find optimal ship placements and strategies for hitting other ships.

-Feel free to explore and enhance the script as you work on developing the AI component.
-Happy gaming!